GPU-accelerated LISA parameter estimation with full time domain response: Methods

 LISA consists of a triangular configuration of three spacecraft, each interconnected by two laser beams in opposite directions.
 This arrangement yields three arms with six links, each link requiring an independent response computation.
 We denote these responses as $y_{slr}$, where $s$ identifies the sender spacecraft, $r$ the receiver and $l$ the link according to the convention in Fig.~1 of \cite{radler}.

-To compute the LISA response, the positions of the sender and receiver ($\textbf{r}_{s}$, $\textbf{r}_{r}$) the light travel time in each link ($L_{l}$) must be tracked over the whole observation period ($t_{\mathrm{obs}}$).
+To compute the LISA response, the positions of the sender and receiver ($\textbf{r}_{s}$, $\textbf{r}_{r}$) and the light travel time in each link ($L_{l}$) must be tracked over the whole observation period ($t_{\mathrm{obs}}$).
 These quantities can be obtained from multiple simulation codes of the LISA orbital dynamics and only need to be computed once.
-We will compare two types of orbits, one with equal arms computed with the \texttt{AnalyticOrbit} class provided in the LISA Data Challenge tools \cite{ldctools} and a second one with the realistic orbits provided by ESA \cite{esa_orbits}.
+In Sec.~\ref{sec:unequal_arms} we will compare two types of orbits, one with equal-arms computed with the \texttt{AnalyticOrbit} class provided in the LISA Data Challenge tools \cite{ldctools} and a second one with realistic unequal-arm orbits provided by ESA \cite{esa_orbits}.

 We define an orthonormal basis associated with the propagation vector \textbf{k}:

 where \textbf{u}, \textbf{v} are known as the \textit{polarizations vectors} and $\lambda$, $\beta$ are the ecliptic longitude and latitude measured from the Solar System Barycenter (SSB).
 Then, for each link the response is computed as